anthonyl8/easy-journal/README.md

 - You can reload the state of my application by going to the menu bar at the top, clicking "Options", and then selecting the "Load" menu item.

-## Phase 4: Task 2
-Here is a representative sample of the events that occur when my program runs:
+## Representative Sample of Logged Events
 - Day added to journal!
 - Day added to journal!
 - Event added to day!